fowlie/nixos-config/README.md

 ## Todo

-- [ ] Symlink /etc/nixos/configuration.nix and put it in the repo
+- [x] Symlink /etc/nixos/configuration.nix and put it in the repo
+- [ ] Have hardware-configuration.nix refer to disks by labels not uids
 - [ ] Pimp xmobar with icons
 - [ ] Migrate my neovim config
 - [ ] Configure neovim-lsp for java